-Novo Nordisk's human rights compliance including human rights due diligence and human rights risk management is overseen by the Business Ethics Committee, which comprises the Chief Executive Officer, Chief Compliance Officer, and Chief Legal Officer among other members.
+Novo Nordisk's human rights compliance including human rights due diligence and human rights risk management is overseen by the Business Ethics Committee, which comprises the Chief Executive Officer, Chief Compliance Officer, and General Counsel among other members.
 Consolidated findings of Business Ethics reviews and risks are reported to our Executive Management and the Audit Committee, which comprises members of the Board of Directors.
-The responsibility to implement respect for human rights in daily operations sits in the Business Ethics Compliance Office reporting to the Chief Compliance Officer.
+The responsibility to drive implementation of respect for human rights in daily operations sits in the Business Ethics Compliance Office reporting to the Chief Compliance Officer.